rakibulislamnayan/vaultbook/README.md

 - The current notebook is **re‑encrypted with the same password**, in memory.
 - The plaintext is **wiped from the editor and from memory**.
 - The password is **wiped from memory**.
-- Only the encrypted bytes remain — behind a full‑screen lock overlay.
+- Only the encrypted bytes remain, behind a full‑screen lock overlay.

 Enter your password again and the notebook is restored, exactly as you left it.
 If you close the tab, the encrypted buffer is gone; the notebook lives on only in whatever `.vbk` file you previously saved.